AaltoSciComp/blog/content/2023/ssh-keys-with-passwords.rst

 enter a password every time you connect.

-You can always connect to the Aalto VPN in advance to prevent this, but this doesn't work in all cases.
+You can always connect to the Aalto VPN in advance to prevent this, but there may be cases where this isn't a practical solution.

 If you do not have an SSH key set up, you should: